lelouchB/final-space-api/frontend/docs/location.md

   - api
   - restapi
   - rest api
-  - tbs
-  - adult swim
   - location
 description: Location endpoint documentation for Final Space API.
 ---

-This is the documentation for the /location endpoint.
-There are currently 9 locations sorted by id.
+This is the documentation for the `/location` endpoint.
+There are currently `9` locations sorted by id.

 ### Location schema